SIFCO Industries (NYSE:SIF) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of SIFCO Industries (NYSE:SIF – Free Report) in a research report released on Monday.
-The firm issued a buy rating on the stock.
+Equities researchers at StockNews.com began coverage on shares of SIFCO Industries (NYSE:SIF – Get Free Report) in a research note issued on Tuesday.
+The firm set a “buy” rating on the stock.

-SIFCO Industries (NYSE:SIF – Get Free Report) last released its quarterly earnings results on Wednesday, February 14th.
+SIFCO Industries (NYSE:SIF – Get Free Report) last issued its earnings results on Wednesday, February 14th.
 The company reported ($0.57) EPS for the quarter.
-SIFCO Industries had a negative net margin of 10.98% and a negative return on equity of 24.45%.
-The business had revenue of $21.05 million during the quarter.
+The business had revenue of $21.05 million for the quarter.
+SIFCO Industries had a negative return on equity of 24.45% and a negative net margin of 10.98%.

 About SIFCO Industries